colskid/homebridge-setup/README.md

    - Choose Device
    - Choose OS (Other specific purpose OS > Home assistants and home automation > Homebridge)
    - Choose Storage (select your SD card)
+   - Click on the “settings” icon.
+“Enable SSH”, and set a username + password.
+Remember this username/password for when you will connect to the R-Pi via SSH later.
    - Click Next and Write